Case Study Sorégies

 The company manages the production and distribution of electricity through Axelor

-In order to adapt to regulatory changes in the market and to launch new offers, the Soregies IT team wanted to develop an “in-house” business management solution designed specifically for it and taking into account its specificities.
+In order to adapt to regulatory changes in the market and to launch new offers, the Soregies IT team wanted to develop an “in-house” business management solution designed specifically for the company and its specificities.

-Committed to sustainable development and energy transition, SORÉGIES offers its customers local and socially responsible energy, efficient and local solutions, and innovation for environmental excellence.
+Committed to sustainable development and energy transition, SORÉGIES offers its customers local and socially responsible energy with innovative, efficient, and local solutions for environmental excellence.